cavaok/cavaok/README.md

 - 👋 Hi, I’m @cavaok
-- 🎓 I'm a Data Science BS/MS student graduating May 2025
-- 👀 I’m interested in machine learning research
+- 🎨 I’m interested in creative applications of data science and machine learning
 - 🌱 I’m learning new things every day :)
-- 💞️ I’m looking to collaborate on interdisciplinary research projects that use ML to solve real world problems
-- 📫 How to reach me: You can reach me via my email okcava@wpi.edu or connect with me on [LinkedIn](https://linkedin.com/in/cavaok).
+- 📫 Connect with me on [LinkedIn](https://linkedin.com/in/cavaok).
-- ⚡ Fun fact: I once went dog sledding in Alaska

 <!---
 cavaok/cavaok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.